KNox06695/Tq0QzmY/xWgcT/rQni/nRhEM7/student-development_UDBEv5_1741719933.md

-of Creative Commons without its prior written consent including, without limitation, in connection with any unauthorized modifications to any of its public licenses or any other arrangements, understandings, or agreements concerning use of licensed material.
-For the avoidance of doubt, this paragraph does not form part of the public licenses.
+of Creative Commons without its prior written consent including, without limitation, in connection with any unauthorized modifications to any of its public licenses or any other arrangements, the avoidance of doubt, this paragraph does not form part of the public licenses.